piousbox/shopping-cart-app/README.txt

-This is superseded by bjjc_cart repo.
+This is superseded by bjjc_shop_cart repo.